 Although a facelift is usually associated with women, male facelift surgery is becoming more common.
 According to the American Society of Plastic Surgeons, nine percent of all facelift patients are men.
 A male facelift can actually enhance his masculine face features.

 After deep tissues are tightened, the excess skin is pulled up and back, trimmed and sutured into place.

-During your initial consultation, you will have time to talk with Dr. Bartholomew about the procedure, what you need to do to prepare for it and what your concerns are about it.
+During the initial consultation our Portland facelift patients will have time to talk with Dr. Bartholomew about the procedure, what they need to do to prepare for it and what their concerns are about it.
 He will go into details about the surgery and the possible risks.